CORE-GATECH-GROUP/serpent-tools/docs/examples/Detector.rst

            0.00251, 0.00282, 0.00307, 0.00359, 0.00415, 0.00511, 0.00687,
            0.00809, 0.01002])

-Bin information is retained through the |detIndx| attribute.
+Bin information is retained through the |DetIndx| attribute.
 This is an :class:`~collections.OrderedDict` as the keys are placed according to their column position.
-These postions can be found in the SERPENT Manual, and are provided in the ``DET_COLS`` tuple.
+These positions can be found in the SERPENT Manual, and are provided in the ``DET_COLS`` tuple.

 .. note::